biocompibens/phenexplain/README.md

 `python [stylegan-path]/train.py --data DATASET.zip --outdir runs --mirror 1 --cond 1`

 Make sure you trained StyleGAN2 long enough to consistently generate good images.
 The FID you may observe during training through a tensorboard instance must end up very low.
+As a rule of thumb, the BBBC021_weights.pkl file provided above required 2 days of training on a server with 4x NVIDIA A100 to reach a FID of 1.
+A dataset with a lower amount of images and conditions may require a shorter training.

 ### Using Phenexplain on your trained network